 Dr. Campbell has written numerous New York Times best selling books, including The China Study and Whole – Rethinking the Science of Nutrition, and has been at the forefront of nutrition research since the 1970’s.
 (Before my ass was even a concept.)

-The difference between a Vegan diet and a Whole-Food Plant-Based diet (WFPB or Plant Based for short) is that a WFPB diet does not include processed food in any form, including oil and sugar.
-If you follow a vegan diet, cookies ice cream, potato chips and vegan candy bars are A-Okay.
-If you follow a Whole Food Plant Based diet, these foods are avoided.
+The difference between a Vegan diet and a Whole Food Plant Based diet (WFPB for short) is that a WFPB diet does not include processed food in any form, including oil and refined sugar.
+If you follow a Vegan diet, then vegan cookies, vegan ice cream, vegan potato chips and vegan candy bars are A-Okay.
+When following a Whole Food Plant Based diet, those foods are avoided.

-According to Dr. Campbell, a diet filled with a variety of whole fruits, veggies, legumes, whole grains, nuts and seeds is most effective in preventing, treating, and even reversing some of the most common ailments today including certain types of cancers, heart disease, Type 2 Diabetes, and obesity.
+According to Dr. Campbell, a diet filled with a variety of whole fruits, veggies, legumes, whole grains, nuts and seeds is the most effective way of preventing, treating, and in some cases, even reversing the most common ailments today, including certain types of cancers, heart disease, Type 2 Diabetes, and obesity.

 There are lots of reasons why this knowledge isn’t making its way into government policies and health care reform, but the main reason is that big profits don’t come from whole plant foods.
 Big profits come from pharmaceuticals (the very thing you’ll need if you avoid whole plant foods).